Gay-Lussac's law

 Gay-Lussac's law usually refers to Joseph-Louis Gay-Lussac's law of combining volumes of gases, discovered in 1808 and published in 1809.
-It sometimes refers to the proportionality of the volume of a gas to its absolute temperature at constant pressure.
-This law was published by Gay-Lussac in 1802, and in the article in which he described his work he cited earlier unpublished work from the 1780s by Jacques Charles.
-Consequently, the volume-temperature proportionality is usually known as Charles's Law.
+However, it sometimes refers to the proportionality of the volume of a gas to its absolute temperature at constant pressure.
+The latter law was published by Gay-Lussac in 1802, but in the article in which he described his work, he cited earlier unpublished work from the 1780s by Jacques Charles.
+Consequently, the volume-temperature proportionality is usually known as Charles's law.